gregwhitaker/nats-queue-example/README.md

 An example of using [NATS](https://nats.io) for queue messaging.

-This example starts a service that publishes CPU metrics every second to a `metrics-queue` topic and queue group `queuegroup1`.
+This example starts a service that publishes CPU metrics every second to a `metrics-queue` subject and queue group `queuegroup1`.
 The queue is subscribed to by one-to-many clients and each message is received by only a single client.

 ## Background
 NATS supports message queueing using point-to-point (one-to-one) communication.